polyjitter/Sonic-Generations-Mod-Loader/README.md

 - A "mod.ini" file (a file which describes your mod, as well as all it's various details).
 - A "disk" folder
   - A "bb/bb2/bb3" folder
-    - All your modified files/folders from the root of Sonic Lost World's .cpk files on in their raw form (typically .ar.00 files).
+    - All your modified files/folders from the root of Sonic Generations's .cpk files on in their raw form (typically .ar.00 files).

 So long as the structure of your mod remains in this way, virtually any file in the game can be modified and released as part of your mod.

-As an example, the extremely basic "Tanic the Hedgehog" recolor mod has a file/folder structure that goes like so:
+As an example, the totally not original character "Marie Themed Sonic" mod has a file/folder structure that goes like so:

 - A "mod.ini" file
 - A "disk" folder
-  - A "bb/bb2/bb3" folder
+  - A "bb3" folder
     - Sonic.ar.00
     - Sonic.ar.01
+    - Sonic.arl

 Wereas the "MLG Speedrun Zone 1" mod (which modifies certain files not on the root of the .cpk) has a file/folder structure that goes like so:

 - A "mod.ini" file
 - A "disk" folder
-  - A "sonic2013_patch_0" folder
+  - A "bb" folder
-    - A "set" folder
+    - A "Packed" folder
       - w1a01_obj_00.orc
       - w1a01_obj_01.orc
       - w1a01_obj_02.orc
       - w1a01_obj_03.orc
-    - actstgmission.lua

 ###The mod.ini file